meldstonerogers/buzzline-03-stonerogers/README.md

 ## Task 6.
 Customize JSON Consumer

 Make customizations to the JSON Consumer.
-I modified in the following way:
+I utilzed polars for data handling.
+I also added an author count and timestamp column to the DataFrame.

 In VS Code, open a NEW terminal in your root project folder.
 Use the commands below to activate .venv, and start the consumer.